blagodarin/yttrium/docs/faq.md

 It does compile a bit faster than Boost Test, however, but the difference is not very noticeable, and fast builds aren't the primary property of unit tests.

-Yttrium also uses other Boost facilities, so Boost Test seems a natural choice.

 ## Code style

 ### Why not #pragma once?